In 2024, Sunderland announced that they were going to commit to significant investment in their stadium.

 Last season, during their Championship promotion campaign, the club had a total of 35,000 season ticket holders, which was impressive.
 That number could rise this season, should the club welcome more season ticket holders, but no hasty decisions will be made.

-In recent years, it has become more difficult for newly-promoted sides to stay in the Premier League.
+In recent years, it has become increasingly challenging for newly promoted sides to remain in the Premier League.
 If Sunderland find the same difficulties, then any talk of an expansion would look silly.
 On the flip side, if they can survive for a year or two and then push up the table, then expansion could be on the cards.